-Being one of the very few female officers in the department, Heather found the evaluation of her work was often judged by her gender, instead of her performance.
+Being one of the very few female officers in the department, the evaluation of Heather’s work was often judged by her gender, instead of her performance.
 Women were constantly sexualised.

-On one instance, the mayor saw her sitting in a car with a man with an unidentified vehicle next to theirs and began saying, “Heather brought a guy here and is having sex with him.”
+In one instance, the mayor saw her sitting in a car with a man.
+An unidentified vehicle was next to theirs.
+Immediately, the mayor started saying, “Heather brought a guy here and is having sex with him.”

-That “unidentified car” turned out to be the cleaning lady.
-And the man, he was a newbie officer Heather brought to his first felony warrant.
+The “unidentified car” turned out to be the cleaning lady’s.
+And the man, he was a newbie officer Heather brought along to his first felony warrant.

 Dealing with male colleagues who relentlessly put her efforts down was a part of the job.
 Heather recounted a night where she was dispatched to a drunk call.
-By the time she arrived at the scene, there were already two officers standing next to the suspect looking at her as if they were waiting for her.
+By the time she arrived, two officers were standing next to the suspect.
+They looked at her as if they were waiting.
 Yet, no one was making an arrest.

 “Strange,” Heather thought to herself.